MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 You learned a lot of new skills in this section!
 You learned how to:

-- Create a subclass of UIViewController and a matching Xib file
+- Create a subclass of UIViewController and a matching xib file
 - Load xib files with classes
 - Create a class extension for an existing UIKit class
 - Organize code using class extensions